Martin: Student loan costs may rise £400/yr

 Don't ask "What's the cheapest way?", ask "What can I afford?"

 Next, give yourself a full Money Makeover.
 This guide overhauls your finances, taking you through everything you can cut costs on, from debts to utilities.
 It'll take time to do, but it's time well invested – some end up £1,000s better off in a single day.

 If you still find it difficult to keep cash in your pocket, see the Stop Spending guide.

 Always compare over-50s' accounts with standard rates

 A clarion call to silver savers – with interest rates at horrendous lows, the only way to get a decent amount is to treat your savings a bit like a job.
 You need to put the time in to maintain the best rates, especially if you want to live off the interest.

 Forget old logic – debts cost more than savings earn

 This quick tip will drastically improve the health of your finances.
-If you have both debts and savings you're seriously overspending, as debts usually cost more than savings earn.
+If you've both debts and savings you're seriously overspending.
+Debts usually cost more than savings earn.

 So pay off your debts before you start to save and you should be better off in the long run.
-For full info on how this works, see the full Pay Off Debts With Savings guide.
+Full info on how this works in Pay Off Debts With Savings.

 Instantly boost your interest further